 Create a Book Basket

-Use a laundry basket or milk crate to create a book basket for each child.
-Fill the basket with books of their choosing — a mixture of fiction and nonfiction, picture and chapter books.
+Now that you’ve been to the library, use a laundry basket or milk crate to create a book basket for each child.
+Fill the basket with their library books plus any other books of their choosing from your bookshelves at home — a mixture of fiction and nonfiction, picture and chapter books.
 Make a time each day for them to read from their own basket — 15 minutes for grades PreK-3, 30 minutes for grades 4-6, one hour for grades 7 and up.
-Read to your children who are of a pre-reading age, but also give them books with lots of pictures to “read” for themselves.
+We call this time, BOB time (books on the bed) and use it as a replacement for nap time.
+Read to your children who are of a pre-reading age, but also give them books with lots of pictures to “read” for themselves during their BOB time.

 Here are a few reading lists with recommendations for books if you would like a starting place to help your students in their selections: